emhill/117-Su15/src/morea/04.python/phw4.md

   * `cd phw4_uLogin`
   * `touch math.py mangle.py`

-*Don't forget to add a comment at the top of the program with your name and what the program does.*
+*Don't forget to add a comment at the top of each program with your name and what the program does.*

 ## math.py